lucblassel/HIV-DRM-machine-learning/README.md

 The processed results used to generate figures are also available in this repository.

 ## Available data
-Some of the data used in the manuscript is included in this repository.
+The data used in the manuscript is included in this repository.
 More information [here](data/README.md)

 ## Prerequisites